stackrox/stackrox/README.md

 helm install -n stackrox --create-namespace stackrox-central-services stackrox/stackrox-central-services --set central.adminPassword.value="$(cat stackrox-admin-password.txt)"
 ```

 If you're deploying StackRox on a small node like a local development cluster, run the following command to reduce StackRox resource requirements.
-Please keep in mind that these reduced resource settings are not suited for a production setup.
+Keep in mind that these reduced resource settings are not suited for a production setup.
 ```sh
 helm upgrade -n stackrox stackrox-central-services stackrox/stackrox-central-services \
   --set central.resources.requests.memory=1Gi \